-MONTEREY BOATS warrants that it will repair or replace defects in materials and workmanship in its products which it finds to exist, which defects occur within the applicable warranty periods defined below, subject to the exclusions, limitations, conditions and provisions noted below.
+MONTEREY BOATS warrants to the original retail purchaser of its product beginning with the 2008 models that it will repair or replace defects in materials and workmanship found to exist in its product during the applicable warranty periods defined below if purchased from an authorized MONTEREY BOATS dealer, subject to the exclusions, limitations, conditions and provisions noted below.
+All repairs and replacements under the following warranties will be performed by MONTEREY BOATS or an authorized MONTEREY BOATS dealer or representative selected by MONTEREY BOATS at its sole discretion.

-LIFETIME LIMITED STRUCTURAL HULL WARRANTY:
+LIFETIME LIMITED STRUCTURAL HULL AND DECK WARRANTY:

-MONTEREY BOATS warrants to the original retail purchaser of its product beginning in model year 2005, if said product is purchased from an authorized MONTEREY BOATS dealer, that MONTEREY BOATS, or its dealer at its direction, will repair or replace the fiberglass hull of its product if it is found to be structurally defective in materials or workmanship for as long as said original retail purchaser owns said product.
-For the purpose of this warranty, the fiberglass hull is defined as the single fiberglass molded shell and integral structural components which are below the hull flange.
-This warranty is subject to the exclusions, limitations, conditions and provisions noted below.
+MONTEREY BOATS warrants to the original retail purchaser of its product that MONTEREY BOATS will repair or replace the fiberglass hull or deck of its product if it is found to be structurally defective in materials or workmanship for as long as the original retail purchaser owns the product.
+For purposes of this limited warranty: (1) a structural defect is defined as a defect that causes the hull or deck to be unsafe or unfit for use under normal operating conditions; (2) the fiberglass hull is defined as the single fiberglass molded shell and integral fiberglass structural components including stringers, transom and related structural components which are below the hull flange; and (3) the deck is defined as the single fiberglass molded shell and integral fiberglass structural components attached to the hull flange.
+This warranty is further subject to the exclusions, limitations, conditions and provisions noted below.

-TEN YEAR TRANSFERABLE LIMITED STRUCTURAL HULL WARRANTY:
+TEN-YEAR TRANSFERABLE LIMITED STRUCTURAL HULL AND DECK WARRANTY: